manturovDan/teamcity-premerge/readme.md

 2. Most Git-services don't provide the merge-commits of (Merge|Pull)-requests explicitly or don't recommend using them (e.g. GitHub).
 So, if you want to run the build on the merge commit you should use [Pull Request plugin](https://www.jetbrains.com/help/teamcity/pull-requests.html) integration.
 You should type _%teamcity.pullRequest.target.branch%_ into **Target branch** field and add necessary condition: _teamcity.pullRequest.target.branch exists_. ![](resources/pm_screen2.png)

 This plugin also works with several VCS-roots.
 When _Build Branch_ isn't found it falls back to the ```<default>``` branch.
 When it exists, preliminary merge commit with target branch creates.

+TODO write about Azure DevOps and multiple vcs roots